Minsoo1036/Randomized_Mincut/README.md

 # randomized_mincut
-Karges Algorithm and Karger-Steian Algorithm
+Karges Algorithm and Karger-Stein Algorithm

 I implement the algorithms in two ways corresponding to the contraction implementations.